mj17rm/hello-world/README.md

+#kilowatt to horsepower converter
 This was a small project to explore and practice some **Javascript** skills.
-It's just a coversor to convert kilowatts to horsepower.
+It's just a coverter to convert kilowatts to horsepower.